Antusaha3/LLM-Improvement-with-RAG-End-to-End-Chatbot-Development-pdf-llm-chat/README.md

-# RAG Chatbot with Ollama & Azure OpenAI
+# RAG Chatbot with Ollama

 A modular RAG (Retrieval-Augmented Generation) chatbot that supports both **Ollama (local)**  as LLM providers.
 ---